ExpediaGroup/graphql-kotlin/docs/schema-generator/execution/contextual-data.md

 Note that the argument that implements `GraphQLContext` is not reflected in the GraphQL schema.

-## Spring Server
-For more details on how to create the context while using `graphql-kotlin-spring-server` see the [spring graphql context page](../../spring-server/spring-graphql-context.md).

-### Customization
+## Injection Customization
 The context is injected into the execution through the `FunctionDataFetcher` class.
 If you want to customize the logic on how the context is determined, that is possible to override.
-See more details on the [Fetching Data documentation](./fetching-data)
+See more details on the [Fetching Data documentation](./fetching-data.md)